lhcb/starterkit-lessons/_sources/first-analysis-steps/davinci-grid.md.txt

 `ipython` so you can type anything that is legal `python` in addition to some special commands provided by `ganga`.

+{% callout "Help in Ganga" %}

+As with any python session you can get help on any object or method with `help`.
+For example `help(Job)` gives you all the information about the Ganga `Job` object.

+{% endcallout %}

 To create your first `ganga` job, type the following:

 ```python